Sary1983/english-notes/style-analysis.md

 1) Figure out the author's point of view as it can affect the other style of elements.
 For example, a first person point of view would add a personalized perspective, whereas a third person limited would detach the author from the writing.

 ### point of views
-**first person** (I, me, my) - I went to the store today.
+- **first person** (I, me, my) - I went to the store today.
 While there, I bumped into an old friend.
-\n **second person** (you instructions/directions) - You should work on getting your room cleaned.
+- **second person** (you instructions/directions) - You should work on getting your room cleaned.
 First, pick up all the clothes.
-\n **third person - imited** (he, she, it, they, them, told through one character) - He could tell from the expression on her face what he had said upset her.
+- **third person - imited** (he, she, it, they, them, told through one character) - He could tell from the expression on her face what he had said upset her.
-\n **thid person omniscient** (all knowing; all character thoguhts are revealed) - Sara ignored jamie and coontinued to gaze at the stars.
+- **thid person omniscient** (all knowing; all character thoguhts are revealed) - Sara ignored jamie and coontinued to gaze at the stars.

 2) Determine if the diction is it is formal or casual.
 This will help display the author's purpose.